 Stay Loose is owned & operated by Matt Brown, former Head of PR at Hyperlaunch with over 15 years' experience in digital music promotion and a client experience list that ranges from Warner Bros theatrical through to Random House publishers and Universal Music.

-Drop Ellie an email to be included on the weekly Roster Mail that is serviced to all journalists/bloggers/editors each Friday morning.
+Drop Ellie an email (ellie at stay loose dot com) to be included on the weekly Roster Mail that is shared with subscribers every Friday morning.